Slayer366/bstone/README.md

 * `BSTONE_MORE_COMPILER_WARNINGS`
   Enables more compilation warnings.

-* `BSTONE_TESTS`
-  Builds and installs an application to test internal facility.
-  Default value: OFF

-* `BSTONE_TRIM_FILE_PATHS_IN_EXE`
-  Makes file paths in the executable relative to the source code directory.
-  Default value: OFF

 * `SDL2W_SDL2_DIR`
   Defines directory with SDL2 CMake configuration file or with official SDL2 development Windows build.

-* `BSTONE_INTERNAL_SDL2`
-  Enables bundled SDL2 source code.
-  Default value: OFF

 Notes:
 * Use `ON` value to enable option and value `OFF` to disable option.

-10.1 - Generic instructions for Linux-based system or build environment (MinGW)
+9.1 - Generic instructions for Linux-based system or build environment (MinGW)
 =============================================================================

 1. Install minimum required software described above.